Crostatus/Jitter/Jitter_1.1/README.md

   test1: execute the executable file and wait 50 packets to terminate
   test2: execute the executable file and wait for SIGINT signal to terminate

-  for clean the .o file, executable file and the library file do
+  for clean the .o file, executable file and the library file do:
     make clean

  ## Project structure